ufechner7/KiteViewer/README.md

 More detailed explaination here: [SystemImage.md](./doc/SystemImage.md) (Tested on Windows10 and Linux.)

+## Tests of the Simulator
+The simulator is tested against the results of the paper [Dynamic Model of a Pumping Kite Power System](http://arxiv.org/abs/1406.6218).
+For details of the tests see:  [Tests.md](./doc/Tests.md)

 ## Scientific background
 See: [Research Fechner](https://research.tudelft.nl/en/publications/?search=Uwe+Fechner&pageSize=50&ordering=rating&descending=true) for the scientic background of this code.